blocknative/sdk/README.md

 The following is a list of event codes that are valid, and the events that they represent:

-- `txPool`: Transaction is in the txPool and is pending
+- `txPool`: Transaction is in the mempool and is pending
 - `txConfirmed`: Transaction has been mined
 - `txFailed`: Transaction has failed
 - `txSpeedUp`: A new transaction has been submitted with the same nonce and a higher gas price, replacing the original transaction
-- `txCancel`: A new transaction has been submitted with the same nonce, a higher gas price, a value of zero and sent to the senders address
+- `txCancel`: A new transaction has been submitted with the same nonce, a higher gas price, a value of zero and sent to an external address (not a contract)